cloojure/modern-cljs/tut16.md

 Elapsed time: 9.093 sec
 ```

-Same behavior.
+We see the same behavior.
 The `test-cljs` worked as expected, while `test`
-evaluated again all the project's namespaces.
+examined all of the project's namespaces.

-Correct the forced bug and you'll see again the same behavior.
-That
+Correct the failing test and you'll again see the same behavior.
+Now,
-said, let's see at least if the current `tdd` configuration is able to
+let's see if the current `tdd` configuration is able to
 manage a new test namespace while it's running.

 Create a new `validators_test.cljc` portable (i.e., `.cljc`) file in